General Terms and Conditions of booking Andrew Miller Photography

 e) It is your responsibility to inform the Photographer of changes to address.

 Additional reproduction and postage charges will apply if you do not inform the Photographer of your change of address.

 [WHAT THIS MEANS: If you lose your photographs then I may charge for a digital copy.
-It takes me time to get the files from archive and stuff.
+It takes me time to get the files from the archive and stuff.
 If you move address and don’t tell me – it’s your fault.
-If you album goes to the wrong address – it’s your fault.
+If your album goes to the wrong address – it’s your fault.
 Talk to me! ]

 11. Liability for Clients Personal Effects / Belongings

 a) It is the client’s responsibility to take care of and look after his or her own personal effects and belongings.
 The Photographer/s does not accept liability for items left with The Photographer/s for any reason.
 Any items left with The Photographer/s are left entirely at your own risk.

 b) The photographer/s may suggest suitable and reasonable particular setups for photographs to the clients and it is assumed the client accepts liability for those photographs should the client agree to the photographer’s request.